 Required Course Materials/Supplies: Internet access to MyMathLab is essential to this course.
-Your courseID is found in the Student Registration Information file on D2L > Content > General Information.
+Your course ID is found in the Student Registration Information on D2L > Content > General Information.
 A graphing calculator is required (TI-83 or TI-84, Texas Instruments TI-84 Plus Graphing Calculator recommended.
 If you have a TI-83 calculator, you will not need to purchase the TI-84).
-Free tutoring resources are available at the Academic Success Center and at SMARTHINKING (access through NFC.edu > Current Students > Learning Resources).
-Optional download of free versions of FireFox, Chrome, QuickTime or ShockWavePlayer may be required
+Free tutoring resources are available at the Academic Success Center.
+Optional download of free versions of Stellarium, FireFox, Chrome, QuickTime may be required.